2022 Ultimate Guide to Clone Hard Drive to SSD | Cloning Center - Qiling

 Step 2.
 Go to the "Tools" tab and click "Check" under Error-checking.

 Step 3.
-In the pop-up window, select "Scan drive" and click "Start" to begin checking.
+To start the scan, select "Scan drive" in the pop-up window and click "Start".

-After the scanning is completed, try to clone hard drive to SSD again and see if it works.
+After the scanning is completed, try cloning the hard drive to the SSD again to see if it works.

 Solution 6.
 Re-Clone Hard Drive to SSD

-If you fail to clone hard drive to SSD with the first attempt, you can try to clone it again with the help of professional cloning software like Qiling Backup.
-It allows you to clone hard drive to SSD easily and quickly with the least chance of failure.
-What's more, the in-house tech support team is standing 24x7 online to give you patient guidance on any technical issues.
-And if it's necessary, they can provide remote assistance.
+If you fail to clone a hard drive to an SSD with the first attempt, you can try again using professional cloning software like Qiling Backup, which can help you clone the hard drive to SSD easily and quickly with minimal chance of failure.
+Additionally, the software's in-house tech support team is available 24/7 to provide patient guidance and remote assistance if needed.

 LEARN MORE